Nursing and Midwifery Students

 The university operates a short-term interest-free loan service to all students.

 Students can borrow from the fund with repayments being made within an agreed period of time either in one lump sum or by instalments.
 All loans must be repaid prior to enrolment for the next session or prior to registration for graduation.
-Application is made in person at Student Finance.
+Application is made in person at the Student Help Point in the Health & Social Care building.

 At RGU we recognise that being a student can be expensive.